-C8 A clean-up, enrichment or dilution step may be necessary to reduce matrix interferences resulting in improved selectivity, and to reduce contamination of the instrument system leading to improved robustness.
-Clean-up techniques take advantage of the difference of physicochemical properties (e.g. polarity, solubility, molecular size) between the pesticides and matrix components.
-However, the use of a clean-up step in a multi-residue method can result in losses of some pesticides.
+C8 A clean-up, or dilution step may be necessary to reduce matrix interferences and reduce contamination of the instrument system leading to an improved selectivity and robustness.
+Clean-up techniques take advantage of the difference in physicochemical properties (e.g. polarity, solubility, molecular size) between the pesticides and the matrix components.
+However, the use of a clean-up step in a multi-residue method can cause losses of some pesticides.

-C9 It should be considered that concentration of sample extracts can cause precipitation of matrix-components and in some cases result in losses of pesticides.
-Dilution of the extract with a solvent of a different polarity can also result in pesticide losses because of decreased solubility (e.g. dilution of methanol or acetonitrile with water).
+C9 Concentration of sample extracts can cause precipitation of matrix-components and in some cases losses of pesticides.
+Similarly, dilution of the extract with a solvent of a different polarity can also result in pesticide losses because of decreased solubility (e.g. dilution of methanol or acetonitrile extracts with water).

-C10 To avoid losses during evaporation steps the temperature should be kept as low as practicable.
-A small volume of high boiling point solvent may be used as a "keeper".
-Also, foaming and vigorous boiling of extracts, or dispersion of droplets, must be avoided.
-A stream of dry nitrogen or vacuum centrifugal evaporation is generally preferable to the use of an air stream for small-scale evaporation, as air is more likely to lead to oxidation or to introduce water and other contaminants.
+C10 To avoid losses during evaporation steps the temperature should be kept as low as is practicable.
+A small volume of a high boiling point solvent may be used as a "keeper".
+Foaming and vigorous boiling of extracts, or dispersion of droplets, must be avoided.
+A stream of dry nitrogen or vacuum centrifugal evaporation is generally preferable to the use of an air stream for small-scale evaporation, as air is more likely to lead to oxidation or the introduction of water and other possible contaminants.

 C11 Analyte stability in extracts should be evaluated during method validation.
 Storage of extracts in a refrigerator or freezer will minimise degradation.
-Losses of pesticides in extracts at room temperature can occur, e.g. in vials in an auto sampler rack.
+Losses of pesticides in extracts at room temperature can occur, e.g. in vials in an instrument's auto sampler rack.